wvangansbeke/Smart-Card-RSA/README.md

 # Smart-Card-RSA

 In this report the design of a digital platform is explained.
 The goal is to design a smart card IC.
-These cards are used for identication and nancial purposes, so security is key.
-For this reason smart cards contain an embedded processor and a cryptographic co-processor to prevent abuse.
+These cards are used for identification and financial purposes, so security is key.
+For this reason, smart cards contain an embedded processor and a cryptographic co-processor to prevent abuse.
 To design such a digital platform, a good cooperation between integrated cir- cuit designers and application designers is necessary.
 Hardware/software co-design is crucial since there are different trade-offs to be made: